 If you use a CRM that is integrated with your marketing tool, you can track such successes with ease.
 As per the example image above, your sales team can then check out the content consumed by the prospect and build a highly contextual conversation.

-Similarly, your customer success can feed off sales and customer support from customer success and so on.
+Similarly, your customer success can feed off sales and customer support and so on.

 3. Streamline your budgets: audit and fill, audit and remove